 7. Retirement Communities

 The Nashville, Franklin, Brentwood area is home to Blakeford, a one of a kind Senior Living Community with many options to fit your lifestyle.
 From Independent Living to Assisted Living and Aging-in-Place, Blakeford offers the right experience for your needs and season.
-Nestled minutes from downtown Nashville, this residential community takes full advantage of its hometown, engaging all that the Nashville area provides.
+Nestled minutes from downtown Nashville, this residential community is the best retirement community that takes full advantage of its hometown, engaging all that the Nashville area provides.

 Nashville International Airport flies direct to over 50 major cities, and three international locations.
 With access to this level of air travel, living in Nashville means the world is at your fingertips, and friends and family can visit easily and at low-costs.
 Nothing feels better than making a move for retirement that reinvents your home as a destination location.
 And, living in Nashville, you’ll feel the freedom of being able to travel quickly, and at the last-minute, to anywhere in the country.